pineboat/pineboat.github.io/content/edit/progressive-web-apps-the-new-natives.md

 Every file that was not requested from the network saves you data consumption charges.

+## Saves You Money (Development Cost)
+If you are developing web apps, PWAs are good news for you too.
+You do not need to develop individual apps for iOS, Windows and Android.
+This is web.
+Works everywhere.
+One development is quite enough.

+If you really want to go for native apps, it is also possible to just wrap this PWA in a native shell.
+There are products that can support you **TK; phonegap?**

+Again you save development cost of duplicating the app across platforms.

 ## They are really Fast

 Naturally, better caching strategy will lead to faster app as network requests usually take longer when compared to content served locally from caches.
 Imagine a user in India trying to download an image from the US, you cannot get is faster than the speed of light.

 Hence, the PWA responds with speed when most of the content is already cached.
 This helps you interact with the application quicker when you visit it a second time (or navigate to another page).

+## Platform Independent

+This is cool.
+They work on all operating systems and devices as long as you have a working browser.
+Why?
+Say it with me, "they are just normal websites with super powers".

+While support for features such as "Adding to home screen", "notifications" are varying across browsers and devices, you'll get the basic experience across all devices and browsers.
+Features are made available progressivly to supporting systems.
+These features do not break the functionality of the sites on systems that do not support PWAs well.

+For example, apple iPhones come with Safari browser which did not support PWAs for a long time.
+Hence, there was no "Add to home screen" option.
+However, the website can be accessed and used on Safari browser nonetheless.

+Support for PWAs are being added to Safari and others are catching up too. **TK; ADD references and links to compatibility tables**

+## Sharing Via Native Apps
+Though this is not necessarily the remit of PWAs, web APIs are now allowing content to be shared from websites via native apps such as Twitter & WhatsApp.
+This brings web apps pretty close to native apps in terms of experience.

+## What will you be missing?
+Though PWAs are nearing native apps in providing similar performant experience, there are certain features that are not (yet) available on PWAs, such as sensors used by phones. **TK;needs examples.** There are also pitfals the developer needs to be aware of (which might break the experience for users); **TK; mark firtman links may help here**.